tambrulee/P3---Better-Billing---NEW/readme_docs/user_story.md

 - Posted invoices are read-only; excluded from new drafts.
 - Totals update in reports.
 **Achieved:** Approval/posting with proper access control.

+### 2.4 Mark Invoice as Paid

+**Goal:** Allow billing users to mark invoices as paid once payment has been received.
+**Implementation Details:**
+- “Mark as Paid” button is visible only to users with the Billing role.
+- Action updates the linked Ledger record, setting status="paid".
+- Idempotent logic prevents double payment marking.
+- System messages confirm updates (“Invoice successfully marked as paid”).
+- Once paid, the invoice and its ledger entry become read-only.

+**Achieved:** Payment tracking integrated directly into the billing workflow, ensuring clear separation between posting and settlement stages.

 ### 3.1 WIP & Invoice Overview
 **Goal:** High-level overview of WIP, drafts, and posted invoices.